 Inside the dimly lit museum, taxidermy, cultural relics and other eccentric oddities lined the walls and filled glass cabinets.
 A display of miniature shoes made me feel weirdly uncomfortable.
 I took a video and posted it to my Instagram story.
 Two friends messaged me asking where the hell I was.
 There was Emma, Alex, me, the DJ and five strangers.
 It was too awkward to dance, so the three of us decided to check out the back yard of the museum.
 A deck stood erect over an old Cadillac and further in the yard around a blazing fire, paisley and corduroy-dressed smokers painted a scene straight out of “That 70s Show.”

 Ten minutes later when we went back inside, the place was packed.
 We danced to deep vinyl cuts such as Carl Carlton’s 1981 “She’s a Bad Mama Jama” spun by a skinny DJ decked out in a cheetah onesie and gold-rimmed shades.
 Every song he played was pure gold, and I could not remember the last time I had so much fun dancing.
 It was unlike anything I had experienced back home, and I felt as though Vermont’s rural obscurity gave its people a unique sense of integrity, a people uninterested in putting on airs.
-When our legs finally felt like jelly form the dancing and our ears started to ring from the music, Emma, Alex and I stepped out in the cool night air, sat around the fire pit and watched the dancing orange flames flicker.
+When our legs finally felt like jelly from the dancing and our ears started to ring from the music, Emma, Alex and I stepped out in the cool night air, sat around the fire pit and watched the dancing orange flames flicker.

 I took out my phone and played a song from my library.
 A faint militant beat crept in, and before the lyrics came on, they could cite the artists: Simon and Garfunkel, “50 Ways to Leave Your Lover” — an unsurprising talent for two women who had attended Newport Folk Festival for the past ten years.
 “The problem is all inside your head she said to me,” we sang and continued to sing through the chorus.

-A guy with a beard overheard heard our singing, walked down from the deck and sat down next to us.
+A guy with a beard overheard our singing, walked down from the deck and sat down next to us.
 We listened and sang along to Jim Croce and Steely Dan and were soon surrounded by new faces.
 The music from inside the museum had finally ended, but the party continued outside.
 Underneath that Vermont moon shining bright, a dozen of us sang, shared stories and laughed the kind that makes your jaw hurt.
 I couldn’t tell you any of their names because nobody ever gave an introduction.
 Share music interests with people, and it’s as if you’ve been best friends all along.

 Though we may share similar interests in music, wine, or pizza, we are a varied people with our individual strengths and weaknesses.
 We learn from each other, and we need to lean on each other.